This game is rated PEGI 18

 The game is generally quite bright and colourful, allowing you to easily distinguish between objects.
 However, sometimes the realistic graphics mean some objects can blend in or be lost in the scenery and background.

-Our Grand Theft Auto V Accessibility Report details 26 accessibility features:
+Our Grand Theft Auto V Accessibility Report documents 26 accessibility features:

 Our experts have hand-picked the following similar games for you.
 These offer a similar way to play to Grand Theft Auto V or are games with a similar theme or topic.
 These are good alternative games to Grand Theft Auto V, or are a younger rated alternative for players not ready for PEGI 18 or ESRB MATURE 17+ games.